Caring for Tailored by OKA furniture

 • Take care to prevent sharp objects such as toys, buckles, garment studs and heels from coming into contact with your furniture as they may cause damage.

 • We recommend you discourage domestic pets from climbing on or clawing upholstery.
 If snags do occur, do not pull them; instead, thread them back in gently.
-If you share your furniture with pets, we advise you to clean any slipcovers regularly to keep them looking their best.
+If you share your furniture with pets, we advise you to clean any covers regularly to keep them looking their best.

 • Avoid air pollution such as cigarette smoke and cooking fumes, which can cause fabric to fade or change color.

 • Take great care when unzipping covers and replace them correctly.
-Never force a zipper and avoid trapping fabric when fitting or lifting items by the zippers.
+Never force a zipper, and avoid trapping fabric when fitting or lifting items by the zippers.